Indus river dolphin: Distribution

-The body is a brownish color and stocky at the middle.
-The species has a small triangular lump in place of a dorsal fin.
-The flippers and tail are thin and large in relation to the body size, which is about 2-2.2 meters in males and 2.4–2.6 meters in females.
-The oldest recorded animal was a 28-year-old male 199 centimeters in length.
-Mature adult females are larger than males.
-Sexual dimorphism is expressed after females reach about 150 cm; the female rostrum continues to grow after the male rostrum stops growing, eventually reaching approximately 20 cm longer.
-Calves have been observed between January and May and do not appear to stay with the mother for more than a few months.
-Gestation is thought to be approximately 9–10 months.

-Diet

-The species feeds on a variety of crustaceans and fish, including prawns, carp, catfish, gobies, etc.

-Human interaction
+Behaviour and ecology

+It is thought that the Indus river dolphin swims on its side to efficiently navigate shallow waters during the dry season.

+Threats

 The Indus river dolphin has been very adversely affected by human use of the river systems in the subcontinent.
 Entanglement in fishing nets can cause significant damage to local population numbers.
-Some individuals are still taken each year and their oil and meat used as a liniment, as an aphrodisiac and as bait for catfish.
-Irrigation has lowered water levels throughout their ranges.
+Some dolphins are still caught each year for their oil and meat that is used as a liniment, as an aphrodisiac and as bait for catfish.
+Irrigation has also lowered water levels throughout their ranges.
 Poisoning of the water supply from industrial and agricultural chemicals may have also contributed to population decline.
 Perhaps the most significant issue is the building of dozens of dams along many rivers, causing the segregation of populations and a narrowed gene pool in which dolphins can breed.
 There are currently three sub-populations of Indus dolphins considered capable of long-term survival if protected.